 At the top of the steps ignore the footpath sign pointing left and bear right uphill on a chalky path, crossing a small open area.
 Go through a wooden kissing gate and follow a winding path up steps through a copse.

 Through the chainlink fence on the right you can see that you are crossing over the southern end of the Riddlesdown Tunnel on the Croydon-Oxted railway line.

 - At the top you come out onto a strip of grassland.
 Go though a gate in the hedge on the right and follow a grassy path slanting uphill, soon crossing over a stony track (Riddlesdown Road).
-Carry on along the top of the grassland for a further 250m and take the second gate on the left (the first would take you up through a copse to a residential street).
+Carry on along the top of the grassland for a further 250m and take the second of two gates on the left (ignoring the first gate halfway along this stretch, which leads up through a copse to a residential street).

 - The second gate takes you into the Sanderstead to Whyteleafe Countryside Area?.
 Take a clear grassy path going diagonally across the meadow to the top right-hand corner and go through a gap in the trees into another meadow.
-For the next 1¼ km you will be following grassy paths along the top of the downs, always heading roughly SE.
+For the next 1¼ km you will be following grassy paths along the top of the downs, staying about 50m from the tree boundary on the left and always heading roughly SE.

-The path through the first meadow stays about 50m from its left-hand edge.
-After going through a gap in the hedge at the far end take the right-hand of the two paths ahead.
-In 150m (shortly after passing a wooden bench) fork left where the path splits.
+After going through a gap in the hedge at the end of the first meadow take the right-hand of the two paths ahead, almost straight on.
+In a further 150m (shortly after passing a wooden bench) the most direct route is to fork left where the grassy path splits.

 The right fork carries straight on past a few more benches but later it has to veer left; it appears that the original right of way was diverted when the large quarry at the far end cut deeper into the hillside.
 The new path simply straightens out this kink.